 Your ikigai is the sweet spot that sits in the overlap of these four qualities.

-When it is missing one quality, you will find that what you’re doing seems to falls short in some way.
+When it is missing one quality, you will find that what you’re doing seems to fall short in some way.

 - When it is not what you love to do, you will be comfortable but feel empty.